hyperfastingleton/hyperfastingleton.github.io/source/progress/index.md

 ![The core Ingleton project routes](/images/core-routes.png)

-The **Green Route** (Thornton-in-Lonsdale has been completed.
-AS of January 2017, **over 20 properties in Thornton are live on B4RN** with more to follow.
+The **Green Route** (Thornton-in-Lonsdale) has been completed.
+As of January 2017, **over 20 properties in Thornton are live on B4RN** with more to follow.
 A remarkable effort from the Thornton team.

 The **Red Route** (Chapel-le-Dale) is well under constuction, and houses all up the Dale are looking forward to shortly going from near zero speeds to having the best Internet service in the world.